 If you’re looking for a distraction to keep your kids busy and aren’t concerned about playability then you know you don’t have to go big.
 Buying a less expensive table isn’t necessarily a bad purchase if it serves your purpose.

-Keep in mind, you get what you pay for.
+Keep in mind that you get what you pay for.

 Choose the correct table type